meawsin/Pac_Mini/README.md

 # Pac_mini

-A simple PacMan-inspired arcade game built using Java and Processing.
-Navigate the character, eat pellets, avoid the ghost, and try to get the highest score!
+Pac_Mini is a simple PacMan-inspired arcade game built using Java and Processing.
+The game allows players to navigate the Pac-Man character, eat pellets, avoid the ghosts, and try to achieve the highest score.
+# Development Insights:

+This project was a great opportunity to practice Object-Oriented Programming (OOP) principles.
+A significant challenge was implementing the ghost's movement logic, which required several trial-and-error attempts to get right.
+I also gained experience in designing a graphical user interface (GUI) and managing game state using the Processing library.

 ## Features
 - **Character movement**: Control the character's direction.